Updated Jan 28, 2026

 Technical features reveal different target audiences

-Adalo includes a complete technical stack within its no-code platform.
+Adalo includes a complete technical stack within its platform.
 The built-in database supports relational data models with one-to-many and many-to-many relationships.
 Users create collections (tables), define properties (fields), and establish relationships through visual interfaces.
 The platform handles user authentication, file storage, and API integrations without requiring backend knowledge.

 External integrations expand Adalo's capabilities significantly.
 The platform connects to over 5,000 services through Zapier, enabling automated workflows with tools like Slack, Google Sheets, and Salesforce.
 Payment processing through Stripe, email automation via SendGrid, and SMS through Twilio integrate seamlessly.
 For advanced use cases, custom Actions allow connections to any REST API, while external collections support using Airtable, Xano, or custom databases as the backend.